kkarimi/bergen/docs/architecture.md

 - **React Context API**: For global state that doesn't change frequently
 - **React Query/SWR**: For remote data fetching (future)
 - **Local Component State**: For UI-specific state
+- **Custom Hooks**: For complex or reusable state logic

+#### Custom Hooks

+- **useMarkdownHeadings**: Extracts and processes heading information from markdown content
+  - Provides document structure for navigation and outline view
+  - Calculates heading positions for scroll synchronization
+  - Parses headings with their hierarchy levels

 ## Cross-Platform Strategy